 The solution: Mindfulness, the new ‘black‘ in business, the ancient perspective of staying in the present.
 Companies that are embracing corporate mindfulness such as Google, Nike, Intel, Apple and many more see mindfulness as an important ingredient in improving resilience.

 Mindfulness helps to manage the many stresses, difficulties and attention-grabbing distractions that you have to contend with daily.
 There are now numerous techniques that can help you stay focused in the present.
 Probably the most talked about technique to develop mindfulness is meditation.
+(Overview of latest meditation research for several types of meditation and the effects on various aspects of wellbeing.)

 Twenty years ago, mentioning meditation practices and the corporate world in the same breath would seem an unlikely combination.
 However, that has changed, and it is now common for companies to have ‘well-being rooms’ that encourage the practice of meditation, contemplation and relaxation.